Counsel to give hope for tomorrow

 Where can I get the 40 hours of immigration training?

-The next scheduled training at the Immigrant Pathways Institute (through Immigrant Hope's home office in Minneapolis), is scheduled for April 29-May 3, 2019 in Minneapolis, Minnesota.
-Talk to Sarah Cortesio for additional information on this training or visit the Immigrant Hope website at → https://www.immigranthope.org/get-training/.
+There are several training courses offered each year by Immigrant Pathway Institute (through Immigrant Hope’s home office in Minneapolis, MN).
+Talk to Tamara Fore, Executive Director, 910.556.1326, for additional information on this training or visit the Immigrant Hope website at www.immigranthope.org and click on the training button.

 How can I learn more about Immigrant Hope?